iurnus/scripps_kaust_model/README.md

 The instructions on installing each component are detailed in the [code documentation](https://skrips.readthedocs.io/en/v1.2/).
 There are several tutorial cases for testing the coupled model.

-Users can also extend this solver, utilities, and libraries of this coupled solver, using some pre-requisite knowledge of the underlying method, physics and programming techniques involved.
+Users can also extend this solver using some pre-requisite knowledge of the underlying method and programming techniques.

-In the GIT repository, we have:
+In this repository, we have:

 * Allmake.ring.sh - *script to compile the code on local desktop ring using PGI compiler*
 * Allmake.shaheen.sh - *script to compile the code on Shaheen-II supercomputer using Intel compiler*